JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Recommended in Dispute Resolution and Restructuring & Insolvency Law

-Listed as a leading lawyer by lawyer in Insolvency & Reorganisation Law
+Listed as a leading lawyer in Insolvency & Reorganisation Law

 Ranked as a Recommended Practitioner in Insolvency and Restructuring